The Story of Chas Newby, Who Played With the Beatles in Liverpool

 Throughout the Beatles‘ history, many fans and critics have noted the existence of a “Fifth Beatle” — from keyboardist Billy Preston (who helped perk up the Let it Be sessions) to producer George Martin, who contributed the occasional keyboard overdub, wrote orchestral arrangements and helped the band achieve its most groundbreaking sonic tricks in the recording studio.

-But not all of these arguable ‘Fifth Beatles’ were destined for rock greatness.
-Most fans are aware of drummer Pete Best and bassist Stuart Sutcliffe, both of whom helped flesh out the line-up during the band’s formative stage in the early ’60s.
+But not all of these arguable “Fifth Beatles” were destined for rock greatness.
+Most fans are aware of drummer Pete Best and bassist Stuart Sutcliffe, both of whom helped flesh out the lineup during the band’s formative stage in the early ’60s.
 But few give historical credit to bassist Chas Newby, who, on Dec.
 17, 1960, began his two-week run in the Slightly-Less-Than-Fab Five.

-“Music was never going to be a living for me,” Newby told ‘Sunday Mercury’ in 2012.
+“Music was never going to be a living for me,” Newby told Sunday Mercury in 2012.
 “I wanted to do chemistry.
-John, Paul and George, they just wanted to be musicians.”
-Though Newby never kept up with his old lads over the years, he fondly recalls his brief stint in the Beatles, particularly his friendship with Harrison.
-“George was the one I got on the best with,” Newby says.
+John, Paul and George — they just wanted to be musicians.”
+Even though Newby never kept up with his old lads over the years, he fondly recalls his brief stint in the Beatles, particularly his friendship with Harrison.
+“George was the one I got on the best with,” Newby recalled in the interview.
 “He knew Pete already.
 He was always telling funny stories about getting deported from Germany whenever we sat around chatting.”